gblargg/adb-v-usb/README.md

 * V-USB implements USB entirely in software, and supports this hardware.

-* The USBASP design exposes three pins that we can use: TXD and RXD on the ISP connector, and a pin on JP3 (clock select jumper).
+* The USBASP design exposes three pins that we can use, in addition to the four ISP pins (RESET, SCK, MOSI, MISO): TXD and RXD on the ISP connector, and a pin on JP3 (clock select jumper).
 TX isn't useful for ADB because it has a 1K resistor in series, but RXD or the pin on JP3 works.
 So no need to physically modify the USBASP at all.

 * The ADB code is timing-sensitive, and the V-USB code's interrupt handler can take up to 100us.
 So we wait for a V-USB interrupt (by putting the CPU to sleep), then disable interrupts while we run the timing-sensitive ADB code, which takes about 3.3ms.
 The synchronization ensures that we don't randomly interfere with V-USB.
 Testing shows that this doesn't disrupt USB activity or cause USB errors (dmesg on Linux shows nothing).
 This also serves to limit the ADB polling rate to 125Hz (8ms period).